Frequently Asked Questions

 ACR stands for Acceptance, Communication and Respect which are the key concepts behind ACR’s philosophy of care.
 This philosophy of care requires a consistency of staffing to understand and support the unique needs of each resident.
 Direct care professionals at ACR are typically assigned to a group home where they become part of a team to provide consistent ongoing care for the residents in that home who typically require 24-hour care 7 days a week.

 Most shifts are 8 hours long, but we do have some homes that have short 6-9am or 6-9:30am morning shifts.
-We ask part-time staff to aim for a minimum of 10 shifts per month (2 to 3 shifts per week.)
+Part-time staff are required to do 2 shifts per week at certain homes, while others do require 2-3 shifts/month.

 Yes!
 Once you have worked for at least 9 months, you can apply for casual on-call status.
 Many of the people ACR supports have complex conditions and unique communication styles--it takes consistent work to pick up on the specific needs and routines of the people you are supporting.
 The residents look forward to working with familiar, experienced staff!

 ACR provides services 7 days per week, 24 hours per day.
-We as that all direct care professional staff pitch in and take a fair share of weekend shifts.
+We ask that all direct care professional staff pitch in and take a fair share of weekend shifts.
+Some exceptions may be made for full-time employees at certain placements.

 Our staff facilitate resident outings including trips to events, errands, and medical appointments.
 While most homes have a vehicle available for transporting residents, we often have more than one resident who needs transportation at the same time.
-For U of M and UWRF students, there may be options for using ACR’s Employee Transportation Program.
+When that happens, staff use their personal vehicles are reimbursed for mileage.
+For U of M, North Central, and UWRF students, there may be options for using ACR’s Employee Transportation Program.

 We don’t require staff to wear scrubs.
 We do expect staff to wear clothing that will be comfortable for staff-resident interactions while still professional looking.
 Staff receive more details on the dress policy in their initial training.